mulderCar/blueSkyApplication/README.md

-# BlueSky Application Portal/n
+# BlueSky Application Portal
-Project Overview
+Project Overview /n
 The BlueSky Application Portal is a secure, user-friendly system designed to manage student applications for the BlueSky program at ETSU.
 It facilitates applicant data collection, reference management, document uploads, and administrative review with a focus on security, compliance, and performance.

 Features